 The Upper Peninsula is also home to spots such as the Island Resort & Casino, which is a great stress-free spot to stay.
 It has multiple onsite restaurants, the casino, an RV park, the Sweetgrass Golf Club, a spa, and the hotel.
 Kids will love the pool, and adults will appreciate the craft beers on tap in the sports bar... it's a win-win!

 Escanaba is the third-largest city on Michigan's Upper Peninsula... which means it's not too big and not too small, and is perfect for exploring!
 There are hundreds of miles of lakeshore to enjoy; Hiawatha National Forest, where you can reconnect with nature; and Portage Marsh, where you can spot wildlife from your boat and drop in a line to fish.
 The area also contains lighthouses that offer amazing views.
 Plus, the lake has excellent fishing, and breweries and wineries abound.
 And, whether you'd like to stay in a cozy B&B or you're looking for an exciting resort experience, there's a lodging option for you.

 7. Cedar River

 There's also the nearby city of Cedar River, just outside the Escanaba River State Forest.
-The Cedar River State Harbor offers expansive views of the lake, and, from the harbor, you can walk to local restaurants such as the Lighthouse Bar and Grill, as well as a bait shop.
+The Cedar River State Harbor offers expansive views of the lake, and, from the harbor, you can walk to local restaurants such as The Halfway Bar and Grill as well as a bait shop.